 Humidity Impact: When testing the S336A in indoor humidity above 70%, I noticed the balls become heavier.
 I recommend slowing the feed frequency from 4 seconds to 5 seconds — otherwise, your form tends to break down.

-Maintenance Tip: Wipe down the rollers with a dry cloth once a week.
+Maintenance Tip: Wipe down the throwing wheels with a dry cloth once a week.
 Dust buildup causes inconsistent ball delivery.
 This detail isn’t in the manual — I discovered it after 6 months of use.
 Read full maintenance guide →

 Battery Reality: The advertised 2-3 hours is accurate.
-In real-world testing with Random Mode at maximum frequency, the battery died after 2 hours and 15 minutes of continuous use.
+In real-world testing with Random Mode at maximum frequency, the 12V/32AH battery lasted 2 hours and 15 minutes of continuous use.
 Still plenty for a solid training session.

 Noise Test: The 58dB rating is genuine.
 Training at a public court, a player on the adjacent court said, “I can barely hear the machine.”